 They release tension so the body feels more energized

 Yoga for MS?
 Yes, give it a try!
 But, as with any exercise program, check with your physician first.

 As there are currently no recognized standards for the use of the term “yoga therapist” we encourage you to do some research before selecting a practitioner.
 When contacting professionals who describe themselves as yoga therapists, inquire about what they do, including special skills or areas of expertise.
 Request information on their experience, training and education.

 International Association of Yoga Therapists

 Provides an online search tool to locate yoga therapists throughout the world.
-Search from over 3,000 listings by location, yoga style or therapist name.
+Search from over 3,000 listings by location or therapist name.

 1701 Clarendon Boulevard, Suite 110